Skip to content

 Where has the method been taught hands-on?

 We run hands-on TDABC workshops in Lisbon, São Paulo and Riyadh, in which finance teams build a working costing model during the session using CostCtrl, our modelling platform.
 Participants leave with a model, not a certificate of attendance.
-CONFIRM: number of workshops delivered and cumulative participant count

 The workshop format is deliberately the same as the consulting method: map the operating model, define practical capacity, write time equations, attribute cost, read the whale curve.
 What changes between a workshop and an engagement is only whose data is on the screen.